-You might get the idea for a name because reminds you of a certain place, incident or item.
-For instance, a dog found as a stray puppy at The Home Depot might be named “Depot.”
+- Your name choice could be based on a certain place, incident, or item.
+For instance, a dog found as a stray at The Home Depot might be named “Depot.”
 A dog born or adopted in the spring can be called “Petal” or “Blossom.”
-A dog might be named “Converse” after a Converse shoe is the first thing the puppy chews up.
+A dog might be named “Converse” if a Converse shoe is the first thing the puppy chews up.

-Some people like to name their dogs after famous celebrities or historical figures.
-For instance, a classical music lover might name a dog Brahms or Mozart.
+- Some people like to name their dogs after celebrities or historical figures.
+For instance, a classical music lover might name a dog "Brahms" or "Mozart."
 Sports fans might pick the first or last names of their favorite players.
-Literature enthusiasts might name a dog after a favorite author.
-There are dogs named after famous actors or the memorable characters they played.
+Literature enthusiasts might name a dog after a favorite author or character.

-Another fun idea, if you like the idea of a theme, is to name your dog (or dogs) after something you enjoy.
-Wine enthusiasts might consider something like “Merlot” or “Riesling.”
+- Another fun idea, if you like the idea of a theme, is to name your dog after something you enjoy.
+Wine enthusiasts might consider “Merlot” or “Riesling.”
 Scientists could name their dogs after chemical elements.
-If you are really into fancy cheeses, you can have dogs named Roquefort, Stilton, and Limburger, and so on.
+Anglophiles, look no further than snappy British slang.
+If you are really into certain foods—say, cheese—you might fancy "Roquefort," "Stilton," or "Limburger."